Harmaline: Interactions

-Harmaline is a reversible inhibitor of MAO-A (RIMA)".
+Harmaline is a RIMA.
 This means that the risk of a hypertensive crisis, a dangerous high blood pressure crisis from eating tyramine-rich foods such as cheese, is likely lower with harmaline than with irreversible MAOIs such as phenelzine.
 Since harmaline is a RIMA, it could, in theory, induce both serotonin syndrome and hypertensive crises in combination with tyramine, serotonergics, catecholaminergics drugs or prodrugs.